leesur2014/WebApp-TP/specification/socket.md

 const socket = io("https://guessmydrawing.fun/{endpoint}?token=xxxxxxx");
 ```

-The connection will be disconnected immediately if the authentication fails.
+The connection will be disconnected immediately if authentication fails.

 The endpoint has two values: `lounge` and `room`.
 The `lounge` endpoint allows the server
 to push changes in the game center.
 While the `room` allows the server to push changes in
-the room the current user is in.
+the room the user is in.

 If the user is not in a room.
 The client should not connect to the `room` endpoint.
-When a user exits a room, the socket.io connection should also be disconnected.
+When a user exits a room, the socket.io connection to `room` should be disconnected.

 ### Lounge events